We empower & inspire people to wear glasses with joy and confidence

 Scottish Equity Partners

-More information on Goldman Sachs is available at http://www.goldmansachs.com
+Learn more about Goldman Sachs at http://www.goldmansachs.com

-XAnge is a European venture capital company, founded in 2003 and specialising in “digital connectivity”.
-Along with the lead investor, the French La Poste Group, leading companies such as the technology partner Alten, Deloitte, LaSer Cofinoga (Galeries Lafayette Group/BNPP) and Neopost and institutional investors such as Allianz France, GMF, CDC and CNP were involved in the establishment of the company.
-In 2004, XAnge took over the venture capital division of ABN AMRO France and established XAnge Private Equity – with La Banque Postale as major shareholder.
-XAnge conducts its operations in Germany from its Munich office and benefits from a strategic partnership with DVC, a venture capital arm of the Deutsche Bank Group.
+XAnge is a European venture capital company that was founded in 2003 and specialises in “digital connectivity.”
+In addition to the main investor, the French La Poste Group, leading companies such as Alten (technology partner), Deloitte, Laser-Cofinoga (Galeries Lafayette Group/BNPP), and Neopost as well as institutional investors such as Allianz France, GMF, CDC, and CNP helped start the company.
+In 2004, XAnge took over the venture capital division of ABN Amro France and founded XAnge Private Equity with La Banque Postale as its main shareholder.
+XAnge conducts its business in Germany from its base in Munich and benefits from a strategic partnership with DVC, Deutsche Bank Group.

-DN Capital is a venture and growth capital investor specialising in media, technology and eCommerce companies, with offices in London and Palo Alto.
-Its aim is to identify digital media and technology companies with global market leadership potential and to invest in these and offer active management support.
-Its portfolio includes market leaders such as Shazam Entertainment, Apsmart (sold to Thomson Reuters), Endeca Technologies (sold to Oracle), Datanomic (sold to Oracle), Eyeka, Performance Horizon, Jacobs Rimell (sold to Amdocs), Mister Spex, OLX (sold to Naspers), Airsense Wireless, MPME, Apsalar, Tbricks and windeln.de.
-The experts at DN Capital offer 50 years of combined expertise in private investments.
+DN Capital is a venture and growth capital investor specialising in media, technology, and e-commerce companies based in London and Palo Alto.
+The aim is to identify and invest in digital media and technology companies with global market leadership potential and offer active management support.
+The companies have included Shazam Entertainment, Apsmart (sold to Thomson Reuters), Endeca Technologies (sold to Oracle), Datanomic (sold to Oracle), Eyeka, Performance Horizon, JacobsRimell (sold to Amdocs), Mister Spex, OLX (sold to Naspers), Airsense Wireless, MPME, Apsalar, Tbricks, and windeln.de.
+The specialists from DN Capital have over 50 years’ experience in private equity investments.

-More information on DN Capital is available at www.dncapital.com
+Learn more about DN Capital at www.dncapital.com

-The High-Tech Gründerfonds is a startup fund that invests risk capital in young, high-opportunity tech companies who turn promising research findings into business ideas.
-With the aid of seed finance, the aim is to enable startups to take their R&D projects as far as the creation of a prototype, a “proof of concept” or a market launch.
-The High-Tech Gründerfonds generally invests up to €500,000 at the seed stage and, in subsequent rounds, can invest up to a total of €2 million per company.
-The investors in this public-private partnership are the Federal Ministry for Economic Affairs and Energy, the KfW banking group and the 17 commercial enterprises ALTANA, BASF, B. Braun, Robert Bosch, CEWE, Daimler, Deutsche Post DHL, Deutsche Telekom, Evonik, Lanxess, media + more venture Beteiligungs GmbH & Co.
-KG, METRO, Qiagen, RWE Innogy, SAP, Tengelmann and Carl Zeiss.
-The High-Tech Gründerfonds has a total fund volume of some €573.5 million (Fund I €272 million and Fund II €301.5 million).
+High-Tech Gründerfonds invests venture capital in young, promising technology companies, which convert research results into business opportunities.
+The seed financing helps carry the start-ups from R&D to the production of a prototype, a proof of concept, and/or market launch.
+High-Tech Gründerfonds initially invests an amount of EUR 500,000 and can invest up to a combined total of two million Euros per company in subsequent financing rounds.
+Investors of the public-private partnership are the Federal Ministry of Economics and Technology, the KfW banking group, and eighteen private corporations: ALTANA, BASF, B. Braun, Robert Bosch, CEWE, Daimler, Deutsche Post DHL, Deutsche Telekom, Evonik, Lanxess, media + more venture Beteiligungs GmbH & Co.
+KG, METRO, Qiagen, RWE Innogy, SAP, Tengelmann, and Carl Zeiss.
+The High-Tech Gründerfonds has a funding volume of around €573.5 million (€272 million in Fund I and €301.5 million in Fund II).